 Before you start writing your posts for the month, you’ll need to create a content calendar OR find a template to download.
-Lucky for you, we made a free content calendar template to make scheduling your posts each month easier.
-It has a monthly calendar view so you can easily see what’s coming up next, as well as a second tab for actually writing out your content.
+We recommend finding a template with a Monthly Calendar view and a Content Breakdown view.

 5. Fill It Out!

 Now it’s time to really get down to business and fill out your content calendar!
 When you first download your content calendar template, you’ll notice that there are two tabs: Monthly Calendar (which gives you an overview of the whole month in calendar format) and Content Breakdown (which allows you to actually write out your post copy and add links or whatever else you need).

 First, take a look at the Monthly Calendar tab of your content calendar.
 Look in the upper right corner where it says “Content Type Key” and customize the key to reflect the types of content you will be scheduling.